Retire in Philippines

 What advice do overseas retirees have for others considering retiring abroad?

 "I think the two most important attributes you MUST have is a thick skin and a sense of humor.
-If I have to explain why, please stay home," said one retiree in living in Philippines.
+If I have to explain why, please stay home," said one retiree in Philippines.

 What are the most challenging aspects of retiring in Philippines?

 "The most challenging aspect of retiring in the Philippines could be the lack of resources for expatriates.
 Another challenge could be the lack of access to specialized health care services, as well as the cost of adequate medical insurance coverage.
 Additionally, the language barrier could be a difficulty for retirees who are not native speakers of Tagalog, the national language.
 Another challenge could be the cultural differences, which could make it difficult to adjust to living in the Philippines.
 Furthermore, the cost of living could be more expensive than other countries, and shopping for monthly necessities can be difficult to find.
-Finally, the climate and tropical storms could be a nuisance for those used to more temperate climates," explained one retiree living in Philippines.
+Finally, the climate and tropical storms could be a nuisance for those used to more temperate climates," said one retiree in Philippines.

 What are the most rewarding aspects of retiring in Philippines?